agnihotri-anxh/AI-Powered-Data-Science-Mock-Interviewer/README.md

-# AI-Powered Data Science Mock Interviewer
+# AI-Powered Data Science Mock Interviewer <src = "https://ai-powered-data-science-mock-interviewer-afn0.onrender.com">

 An intelligent voice-driven mock interview system that generates data science questions from "The Hundred-Page Machine Learning Book", listens to your answers, and evaluates your performance using AI.